ooni/ooni.org/content/about/glossary.md

 sent from a user's computer to a DNS server.

-In most cases, a DNS request is sent to ask for the IP address associated with a domain name (such as twitter.com).
+In most cases, a DNS request is sent to ask for the IP address associated with a domain name (such as `ooni.org`).

 ### DNS resolver

-A DNS resolver is a server that stores a central database of DNS nameservers (which define the DNS providers of domains), operating like an "address book".
+A DNS resolver is a server which maps domain names to IP address, operating like an "address book".

-Based on this database, a DNS resolver manages DNS requests (for all the clients on its network) and is responsible for transforming host names (such as twitter.com) into IP addresses (such as 38.229.72.16).
+A DNS resolver manages DNS requests (for all the clients on its network) and is responsible for transforming host names (such as `twitter.com`) into IP addresses (such as `38.229.72.16`).

-Internet Service Providers (ISPs), amongst others (such as Google), run DNS resolvers to map IP addresses to host names.
+Internet Service Providers (ISPs), amongst other service providers (such as Google), run DNS resolvers to map IP addresses to host names.

 ### DNS spoofing